swatijain1095/kanban-board/README.md

+# Kanban Board
+Kanban Board allows you to drag and drop tasks between columns.
+It is built using:

+-  React
+-  DnD-Kit
+-  TypeScript
+-  Tailwind CSS
+-  React Icons (for the icons)

+# 👾  Features

+-  Edit item names.
+-  Drag and drop items between columns.
+-  Add items (draggable).
+-  Delete items from columns.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.